pycaret/pycaret/README.md

 ## Who should use PyCaret?
 PyCaret is an open source library that anybody can use.
 In our view the ideal target audience of PyCaret is: <br />

+- Experienced Data Scientists who want to increase productivity.
 - Citizen data scientists who wants to easily implement data science projects in a low-code environment.

-- Data scientists who want to increase their productivity.
-- Consultants / Data Science teams who wants to deliver Proof of Concept (POC) quickly and efficiently.
+- Consultants / Data Science teams who wants to deliver Proof of Concept (POC) projects quickly and efficiently.
-- Students learning or planning to learn data science skills with no prior background in computer science.
+- Citizen Data Scientists who prefer a low code machine learning solution.
+- Students of Data Science.
-- Data Science Professionals and members of academic community who are involved in teaching machine learning.
+- Data Science Professionals and Consultants involved in building Proof of Concept projects.
-- Data Scientists and members of data science community who compete on platforms like Kaggle.
-- Small to mid-size companies looking to implement data science projects without committing significant resources.
-- Students, academicians, researchers and data science professionals seeking to combine simplicity of R language with power of Python.

 ## Dependencies
 Please read requirements.txt for list of requirements.
 They are automatically installed when pycaret is installed using pip.